 There are also super in-depth techniques that few human beings can master like looking for things with your eyeballs and talking to your teammates.
 We kid, of course, but skills like being observant and communicating can fall by the wayside when tensions run high.

-Use these Escape Room tips in addition to some less intuitive ones to really feel like a genius the next time you encounter an Escape Room.
+Use these Escape Room tips in addition to some less intuitive ones to really feel like a genius the next time you encounter an escape room Rivervale.